-One semester before you plan to graduate, you must request a Graduation Requirement Check via means your Program Plan has been submitted and accepted) before you can apply for a Grad Check.
+- One semester before you plan to graduate, you must request a Graduation Requirement Check via MyCoyote. - You must be "advanced to candidacy" (which means your Program Plan has been completed) before you can apply for a Grad Check. - If your graduation is delayed, you must reapply for a Grad Check. - More information about Grad Checks is available at the Registrar's website.